mcanalesmayo/NASA-SpaceApps2016-TimeFlies/README.md

 The application is constantly taking data from the internet and updating the bayesian model in order to keep learning forever.

-Please, check out our [slides] (http://es.slideshare.net/JorgeCncerGil/timeflies-spaceapps-nasa-zaragoza).
+Please, check out our [slides](http://es.slideshare.net/JorgeCncerGil/timeflies-spaceapps-nasa-zaragoza).

 ## Resources
-* Python
-* JavaEE
-* Spring Framework
-* Gradle
 * Forecast.io
-* NOAA (METAR)
+* NOAA
 * National Weather Service
 * Flightview tracker
-* HTML5
-* CSS3
-* Bootstrap
-* JavaScript
-* Scikit Learn - Naive Bayes Multiclass Clasification

 ## Server side
 The server side has been built using the following technologies:
-* Web Server: JavaEE & Spring Framework
+* Web Server: JavaEE, Spring Framework & Gradle
-* Predictor: Python & Scikit-Learn
+* Predictor: Python & Scikit-Learn - Naive Bayes Multiclass Clasification
 * Communication between web server and predictor: sockets

 ## Client interface